thattimelessman/RaktJaal/README.md

 ---

+## 📧 Email OTP setup

+Account registration and account deletion both require a real 6-digit email OTP.
+Codes are generated, hashed, and checked server-side in `backend/lib/emailOtp.ts`; the Firebase Admin SDK verifies the signed-in user before an OTP is issued or checked.
+Delivery is handled by **Nodemailer over Gmail SMTP**.

+Add these server-only variables to `.env.local`:

+- `FIREBASE_ADMIN_PROJECT_ID`
+- `FIREBASE_ADMIN_CLIENT_EMAIL`
+- `FIREBASE_ADMIN_PRIVATE_KEY`
+- `SMTP_USER` — the Gmail address OTP emails are sent from
+- `SMTP_PASSWORD` — a Gmail [App Password](https://myaccount.google.com/apppasswords)
+  (not your regular account password — Gmail requires 2-Step Verification to be enabled first)
+- `SMTP_HOST` — optional, defaults to `smtp.gmail.com`
+- `SMTP_PORT` — optional, defaults to `465`

+Do not prefix these server secrets with `NEXT_PUBLIC_`.
+The `FIREBASE_ADMIN_PRIVATE_KEY` value may contain `\n` line breaks.

+Install the added server dependencies with `npm install`, then run `npm run dev`.

+---

 ## 🗺️ Roadmap

 **Phase 1 — Core flow**
-- Email/password + Google auth, requester form, donor signup, and static geohash + haversine matching — see [What's Built](#-whats-built--phase-1-core-flow)
-  above for the full breakdown.
+- Email/password + Google auth (with OTP-verified email), requester form, donor signup, and static geohash + haversine matching — see [What's Built](#-whats-built--phase-1-core-flow) above for the full breakdown.

 **Phase 2 — Real-time**
 - Swap `getDocs` in `matching.ts` for `onSnapshot` so the donor list updates